Qiskit/qiskit-serverless/docs/deployment/local.rst

 Local infrastructure setup
 ==========================

-To set up Quantum Serverless on your local machine, you will need to use `docker-compose`_.
+To set up Quantum Serverless on your local machine, you will need to use `docker compose`_.

 .. _docker-compose: https://docs.docker.com/compose/